-Although the majority of holidaymakers staying on Capri wouldn't dream of leaving this paradisiacal island, not even for a minute, those lucky enough to be here for more than a week of two might well be tempted to make the most of its strategic location in the Bay of Naples and to use it as luxurious base from which to visit the tourist attractions on the neighboring islands and on the mainland.
+Although the majority of holidaymakers staying on Capri, Italy wouldn't dream of leaving this paradisiacal island, not even for a minute, those lucky enough to be here for more than a week of two might well be tempted to make the most of its strategic location in the Bay of Naples and to use it as luxurious base from which to visit the nearby tourist attractions.
+Here are a number of unforgettable day trips from Capri to the neighboring islands and the mainland.

-Throughout the year, regular ferry and hydrofoil crossings transport passengers boarding at Capri to the nearby ports of Naples and Sorrento.
-In the summer months, ferry connections are also available to and from the Amalfi Coast.
-Those who have always fancied sailing the seas in authentic Capri style, can rent a boat, with or without skipper, in the harbor of Marina Grande.
+Throughout the year, regular ferry crossings transport passengers boarding at Capri to the nearby ports of Naples and Sorrento.
+In the summer months, there are also Capri - Amalfi Coast ferry connections.
+Those who have always fancied sailing the seas in authentic Capri style can rent a boat, with or without skipper, in the harbor of Marina Grande.

 In the summer, from the viewing terraces above the port of Capri, just before sunset, it is not uncommon to spot a procession of little boats heading out to sea in the direction of Punta Campanella and the Amalfi Coast.
 The destination of many of these boats, with both tourists and locals aboard, will, with all probability, be Nerano.